andyfraser/shop-demo/README.md

 - **PSR-3 compliant logging** with file-based output and conditional debug mode.
 - Privacy-compliant cookie consent banner with persistence logic.
 - **Maintenance Mode:** Quickly take the store offline for updates using CLI commands, displaying a dedicated maintenance page to visitors while allowing admin access.
-- **Task Scheduling:** Centralized system for background jobs (e.g., abandoned cart recovery, log rotation, image cleanup) with a single crontab entry and database-backed state tracking.
+- **Task Scheduling:** Centralized system for background jobs (e.g., abandoned cart recovery, log rotation, image cleanup, background queue processing) with a single crontab entry and database-backed state tracking.
+- **Asynchronous Background Queue:** A database-backed job queue for deferred event processing.
+Event listeners can implement `ShouldQueue` to run asynchronously with support for retries, delays, exponential backoff, and daily CLI-based database cleanup.
 - **Timezone Management:** The application strictly uses **UTC** for all internal operations and database storage.
 Display timezones are configurable via the Admin panel, with a built-in `format_local_time()` helper for localized rendering.

 **Admin panel** (`/admin/`)
 - Dashboard with live stats (products, customers, orders, revenue) and low-stock alerts.